 Wrong!
 Well, you may not know this, but there is a completely free suite of open source software projects that we can use to stand on the shoulders of giants and rapidly prototype new drone applications!
 And they aren't just for hobbyists.
 The same software stack powering this Matternet drone is what you will be learning in this course!

 There is even a python library with a ton of functions we can use to control the drone with high level commands, so you can focus on the high level code, and not worry about the low level code required to spin a motor!

 So this sounds all cool, but what if I don't have a drone?

 Great news, you don’t need a drone to take this course!
-This is because we will be using a simulated drone right on your computer to test our code with (Thanks ArduPilot!!).
-The simulated drone responds to the code just as a real drone would, so you get to debug your code in simulation land, instead of in your backyard where your drone tries to decapitate you in real land.
+This is because you will be using a simulated drone right on your computer to test your code on (Thanks ArduPilot!!).
+The simulated drone responds to the code just as a real drone would, so you get to debug your code in simulation land, instead of in your backyard where your drone may try to decapitate you in real land.

 So who is this course for??

 - Someone with an entrepreneurial idea they want to bring into the world